Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns saved bank connections with specific fields (connector_id, item_id, bank name, add_connection_url).
-It distinguishes from sibling tools like openfinance_list_accounts by clarifying it lists connections, not accounts.
+The description clearly states that the tool returns saved bank connections for the install, listing specific fields (connector_id, item_id, bank name) and an add_connection_url.
+This directly addresses the tool's purpose and distinguishes it from siblings like openfinance_list_accounts or connect.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.